-The Programme will regularly monitor and evaluate core aspects of communication to flexibly adapt e.g. to changing or arising needs of the target audiences, and to validate success in communication.
-The Programme communication will also consider the Programme lifecycle to properly match communication activities with the needs of the audiences.
+The Programme will regularly monitor and evaluate communication to adapt to changing needs of the target audiences along the Programme lifecycle, and to validate success.

-The indicators, baselines and targets reflect the audiences targeted and channels used, and combine:
+The indicators, baselines and targets reflect the addressed audiences and channels used, and combine:

-- 1) quantitative measures, such as statistics on the website traffic and conversions; newsletter openings, social media engagement (as outcome indicators); - 2) qualitative measures, based on surveys among applicants and project partners to measure their satisfaction (as result indicators).
+1) quantitative measures, such as statistics on the website traffic and conversions; newsletter openings, social media engagement (as outcome indicators);

+2) qualitative measures, based on surveys among applicants and partners to measure their satisfaction (as result indicators).